Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `http_blacklist_duration` - the time in seconds for which HTTP peers are blacklisted when they are unresponsive (defaults to 30 seconds).
 * `diameter_blacklist_duration` - the time in seconds for which Diameter peers are blacklisted when they are unresponsive (defaults to 30 seconds).
 * `snmp_ip` - the IP address to send alarms to (defaults to being unset).
 If this is set then Sprout, Ralf, Homestead and Chronos will send alarms - more details on the alarms are [here](SNMP_Alarms.md).
 This can be a single IP address, or a comma-separated list of IP addresses.
+* `snmp_notification_types` - this determines what format SNMP alarms are sent in, and is a comma-separated list of SNMP alarm formats.
+Valid alarm formats are `rfc3877` and `enterprise` - if both are set, every alarm generates two SNMP INFORMs, one in each format .
+See the [SNMP alarms documentation](SNMP_Alarms.md) for information about the difference between the formats.
 * `impu_cache_ttl` - the number of seconds for which Homestead will cache the SIP Digest from a Multimedia-Auth-Request.
 Defaults to 0, as Sprout does enough caching to ensure that it can handle an authenticated REGISTER after a challenge, and subsequent challenges should be rare.
 * `sip_tcp_connect_timeout` - the time in milliseconds to wait for a SIP TCP connection to be established (defaults to 2000 milliseconds).
 * `sip_tcp_send_timeout` - the time in milliseconds to wait for sent data to be acknowledgered at the TCP level on a SIP TCP connection (defaults to 2000 milliseconds).